Representative Party of Alberta: Collapse of the Alberta Political Alliance

 In 1985, the Social Credit Party, the Western Canada Concept and the Heritage Party of Alberta began a merger movement that resulted in the Alberta Alliance Political Association.

 The merger was short-lived and broke apart, collapsing the parties involved.
 Many candidates and supporters moved to support the Representative Party which became the primary right-wing alternative party for that election.

 1986 provincial election

 In the 1986 provincial election, the Representative Party ran 46 candidates in Alberta’s 83 ridings, but only its two founding MLAs were elected.
 The party received 36,656 votes, or 5.1% of the popular vote.

+During the campaign, the Representative Party advocated for greater opposition in a chamber that had only four opposition MLAs (Speaker, Buck and two New Democrats).
+It also called for a balanced provincial budget.

 The final years of the party

-After marginal success of the party in the 1986 election, Walt Buck retired and Raymond Speaker ended up crossing the floor to the Alberta Progressive Conservative Party.
+In January 1989 Speaker crossed the floor to the Alberta Progressive Conservative Party.
+He told his riding association that with new premier Don Getty agreeing to push for a balanced budget, there was no reason to continue in opposition.
+He also announced that with Buck retiring at the end of the term, the Representative Party would be wound up.
 The Representative Party remained registered but did not run candidates in the 1989 election.
 The party disbanded a short time later.